A Journey, A Storm & A Cry for Help...

 Jonah wanted the Ninevites to get what they deserved, and he feared that God would forgive them.

-Jonah also knew that God was a compassionate God, slow to anger and abounding in love, a God who relents from sending calamity, a God who would rather forgive than destroy, even the worst of sinners.
+Jonah also knew that God was a compassionate God, slow to anger and abounding in love—a God who relents from sending calamity, a God who would rather forgive than destroy, even the worst of sinners.

-God's grace challenged Jonah's sense of justice and his desire to protect his nation, so he decided to take matters into his own hands by refusing to even deliver God's message to the Ninevites.
+God's grace challenged Jonah's sense of justice and his desire to protect his nation, so he decided to take matters into his own hands by refusing to deliver God's message to the Ninevites.

-And, despite our sins and failures, God does not give up on us.
+And despite our sins and failures, God does not give up on us.

 Then God sent a great wind, and a violent storm arose that threatened the lives of everyone on board.

+Jonah's disobedience brought danger upon himself and everyone on that ship.
 The sailors were afraid; they threw the cargo overboard and started praying to their gods.
+But despite the raging sea, Jonah was asleep below deck—until the captain himself woke him up.

 How could Jonah sleep when the ship was breaking up?